 Mara studied at Claude Watson School for the Arts in Toronto and has worked with many Indigenous performance artists.
 She teaches several ICR (Indigenous Content Requirement) courses at Trent including INDG 1001H (Foundations for Reconciliation), INDG 1002 (Critical Incidents in Indigenous Studies), CUST-INDG 1570H (The origins of performance and theatre in Indigenous and Cultural Studies) INDG 3010Y (Indigenous Masked Dance and Storytelling) and INDG 3560Y (The Living History of Indigenous Dance and Theatre).

-Jackson Pind
+Jackson Pind | Assistant Professor

-Jackson is an Assistant Professor of Indigenous Methodologies in Chanie Wenjack School of Indigenous Studies at Trent University in Peterborough, Ontario.
-He was formerly the inaugural Postdoctoral Fellow in Indigenous Education at the Faculty of Education, Queen’s University.
+Jackson is an Assistant Professor of Indigenous Methodologies in the Chanie Wenjack School of Indigenous Studies at Trent University in Peterborough, Ontario.
+He was formerly the inaugural Postdoctoral Fellow in Indigenous Education at the Faculty of Education, Queen's University.
 He finished his doctorate in education during the Fall of 2021 with a focus on the history of Indian Day Schools in Ontario in partnership with Curve Lake First Nation which was awarded the 2022 Canadian History of Education Dissertation Prize.

 Areas of Supervision: Anishinaabeg history, Indigenous education, Indigenous-settler relations, Counter-mapping/Digital historical mapping, and Climate change history.

-Assistant Professor &
+Robin Quantick | Assistant Professor

 Part-Time Faculty